fdeblasio/pokeemerald-expansion/README.md

     - Atk: 20->40
     - SpA: 40->20
     - Learns Gust, Struggle Bug, Bug Bite, Air Cutter, and Aerial Ace by level up
-    - Learns Supersonic at level 6 to avoid issues with Wally battle
+    - Learns Tackle and Supersonic at level 6 to avoid issues with Wally battle

 - Ledian:
     - HP: 65->80